Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/README.md

 ![alt_text](https://github.com/Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/blob/main/images/cit__.JPG)

 3. The third metric that can contribute to the ranking of a researcher based on their score is basing it on how active a researcher has been in a field.
 A researchers activity in a field can be computed by finding the sum of total papers published by the researcher in the past five years divided by the total number of papers the researcher had published.
 This then gives a weightage of the relative publications of a researcher in more recent years as compared to the rest of their career.
 This weight is then multiplied by the sum of the paper-keyword rankings for a particular author.
-For paper y and keyword j,  the formula for this ranking is:
+For paper y, keyword j and a being the author,  the formula for this ranking is:

 ![alt_text](https://github.com/Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/blob/main/images/Capture.JPG)